f3d-app/f3d/doc/dev/TESTING.md

 ### Bindings layer

-The libf3d supports multiple bindings, including C, Python, Java and Javascript.
+The libf3d supports multiple bindings, including Python, Java and Javascript.

 When improving/modifying these bindings, it is necessary to also improve/modify the bindings tests accordingly.
-Please take a look into `<bindings>/testing` for examples to follow.
+Please take a look into `<java/python/webassembly>/testing` for examples to follow.

 ### VTKExtensions layer